dfmorrison/cava-actup/README.md

 ## Init file ##

-If the file `initial-data-lisp`, in this directory, exists it is read.
+If the file `init_data.lisp`, in this directory, exists it is read.
 It should contains a single Lisp form, and list of chunk descriptions that will be used to prime ACT-UP memory.
 If the file does not exist, a warning is printed, but everything should proceed smoothly; its use is optional.

-Note that an appropriate init file needs to be constructed for each specific task things are operating upon, it depends upon the underlying graph of things to be highlighted and their IDs.
-Drew is currently the doyen of init files, and should be consulted for an appropriate one for a given task.
+Note that an appropriate init file needs to be constructed for each specific user things are operating upon, it depends upon the underlying graph of things to be highlighted and their IDs.
+Drew is currently the doyen of init files, and should be consulted for an appropriate one for a given user.

-There are a pair of init files available in the sub-directory `init-files/`.
-These can be copied, or probably better, symlinked, to `initial-data-lisp`.
-Note that `initial-data-lisp` is included in the `.gitignorre` file so things can be linked or copied there without worrying about clobbering other people’s choices in the repo.
+There are several init files available in the sub-directory `init-files/`.
+The user id is appended to the name of each file and the appropriate one should be selected at startup.
+These can be copied, or probably better, symlinked, to `init_data.lisp`.
+Note that `init_data.lisp` is included in the `.gitignorre` file so things can be linked or copied there without worrying about clobbering other people’s choices in the repo.

-The two existing init files are intended for use with the POI task 1.

 ## Environment variables ##